Pancosmic Relativity and Nature's Hierarchies: Sic Transit ...

-However we note a potential danger with the transitions catalyzed by ${\cal Q}_B$.
+We note a potential danger with the transitions catalyzed by ${\cal Q}_B$.
 The equation for the jump in $\kappa^2$ shows that in principle a transition inducing a {\it negative} $\kappa^2$ might be possible.
 Indeed, $\kappa^2_{in} = \kappa^2_{out} - 2 {\cal Q}_B$ and thus for a sufficiently small $\kappa^2_{out}$ the offspring Newton's constant could switch sign.
 Inside such a bubble this would wreak havoc on local physics since it would make perturbative gravity repulsive, leading to spin-2 ghosts.
-Even if this does not happen suddenly if the evolution favors a succession by $\kappa^2$ reductions, this could be an option.
+Even if this does not happen suddenly, if the evolution favors a succession of $\kappa^2$ discharges, this could be an option.

 This is a dreadful prospect.
-In addition to possible large sinks, that occur when a bubble of Anti-de Sitter is nucleated, inside which any kind of normal matter population triggers a black hole formation, we have to reckon with massless spin-2 ghosts as well.
+In addition to possible large sinks, that occur when a bubble of Anti-de Sitter is nucleated, inside which any kind of normal matter population triggers a black hole formation, we might have to reckon with massless spin-2 ghosts as well.
 Thus the question arises how could the ghosts be kept at bay and prevented from crossing over.

 A clue comes from noting that decreasing $\kappa^2$ while holding $\Lambda$ fixed is analogous to increasing $\Lambda$ at $\kappa^2$ fixed.
-Thus one expects processes that might flip the sign of $\kappa^2$ to be suppressed at smaller $\Lambda$, and so such processes may be be highly suppressed, and perhaps even impossible.
+Thus one expects processes that might flip the sign of $\kappa^2$ to be suppressed at smaller $\Lambda$, and so such processes might end up being highly suppressed, and perhaps even impossible.
 The technical problem is clearly with controlling the smallness of $\Lambda$.
-If it fluctuates, by either a variation of $\kappa^2$ or a variation of $\lambda$, or due to the QFT corrections, it may be difficult to keep control over the criteria which dictate the membrane dynamics.
+If it fluctuates, by either a variation of $\kappa^2$ or a variation of $\lambda$, or due to the QFT corrections, it may be difficult to control the conditions which dictate the membrane dynamics.

 The control can be improved with scale {\it covariance}.
 In the theory with the conformal $4$-form/matter coupling and a UV regulator which does not break it (e.g, dim reg), vacuum energy corrections come in the form $\Lambda_{\tt QFT} = \kappa^2 {\cal H}^2_{\tt QFT}$, as in Eq. (\ref{cftcc}) and the second of Eqs. (\ref{ccgen}).
 So the cosmological constant to any loop order is $\kappa^2 (\lambda + {\cal H}^2_{\tt QFT})$.
 We can absorb ${\cal H}^2_{\tt QFT}$ into $\lambda$, and set $\Lambda_{\tt QFT} = 0$ and completely forget it from here onwards.
 So if we define membrane charges and tensions relative to some value of $\lambda = \Lambda/\kappa^2$ such that the transitions to the regime with ghosts are excluded, the subsequent dynamics will preserve these conditions.